mareecarroll/library-search/README.md

 Open search-libraries.ipynb

-(Alternatively, use binder to run repo)
+(Alternatively, use mybinder.org to run the notebook.)

 ## Testing